YashB63/GFG-Daily-Questions/README.md

     Given a binary tree and an integer s, check whether there is a root-to-leaf
     path with its sum as s.

+Day 119:

+  Q1: Closest Neighbour in BST:

+    Given the root of a binary search tree and a number n, find the greatest number in the binary search tree that is less than or equal to n.

+  Q2: Insert in a sorted list:

+    Given a linked list sorted in ascending order and an integer called data, insert data in the linked list such that the list remains sorted.

+  Q3: Queue Reversal:

+    Given a Queue Q containing N elements.
+    The task is to reverse the Queue.

+    Your task is to complete the function rev(), that reverses the N elements of the queue.